-The Law on the Protection of Women's Rights and Interests and Special Rules for Labour Protection of Female Employees forbids sexual harassment against women.
+The Women's Protection Law prohibits sexual harassment against women.
 Victims are entitled to file complaints with competent governmental agencies and to bring civil suits against the harassers.
-The Special Rules for Labour Protection of Female Employees impose an affirmative obligation on employers to prevent or prohibit sexual harassment against female employees.
-Further, and most recently, article 1010 of the PRC Civil Code, which took effect on 1 January 2021, also stipulates that employers are obliged to prevent and stop sexual harassment in the workplace.
-Local (older) regulations provide further guidelines on the definition of 'sexual harassment' and the duties of employers to address sexual harassment complaints and prohibit retaliation against the complainant.
+The amendments clarify as a matter of national law that sexual harassment can take multiple forms, whether spoken, in writing or through physical acts.
+The amendments place affirmative obligations on employers to prevent sexual harassment in the workplace and to investigate complaints of sexual harassment.
+These provisions complement article 1010 of the Civil Code, which also stipulates that employers are obliged to prevent and stop sexual harassment in the workplace and defines sexual harassment in a similar manner.
+Local, older regulations provide further guidelines on the definition of 'sexual harassment' as well as the duties of employers to address sexual harassment complaints and prohibit retaliation against the complainant.
+In the event of a violation of the prohibition on sexual harassment in the workplace, the employer or the relevant authorities are directed to impose disciplinary action on the entity's responsible person, as well as the other directly liable individuals.